← Back to the paper gallery

 FILLING IN A LOST CHANNEL recorded channels channel 3 drops out mid-recording gated autoencoder reconstructed redrawn from the other channels alone reconstruction vs true signal trained with gates randomly closed, the model learns cross-channel structure ERROR VS CHANNELS LOST standard AE gated AE 1 10 missing

-Left: a channel dies mid-recording.
-Right: the gated autoencoder redraws it from the other channels alone; the inset shows error staying nearly flat as up to ten channels are removed.
+Left: a channel fails partway through a recording.
+Right: the gated autoencoder reconstructs it from the other channels; the inset shows the error rising only slightly as up to ten channels are removed.

 Who should care

-We developed this with EEG in mind — brain-computer interfaces are notorious for electrodes dropping out mid-session — but the mechanism is domain-agnostic.
-Wearables, industrial monitoring, autonomous platforms: any system that fuses multiple sensors inherits the same failure mode, and the same fix applies.
-The gate layer also has a second life as an analysis tool: because the model learns which channels can stand in for which, it exposes the dependency structure of the data itself.
+We developed this method with EEG in mind, because brain-computer interfaces often lose electrodes during a session, but the idea is not specific to EEG.
+Wearable devices, industrial monitoring, and autonomous systems all combine multiple sensors and face the same failure, and the same approach applies.
+The gate layer is also useful for analysis: because the model learns which channels can substitute for which, it shows the dependency structure within the data.

-This paper seeded a line of work: the original gate-layer idea appeared at IJCNN 2019, and the follow-up in Sensors (2025), led by Kangjing Li, a postdoctoral researcher who worked on my project under my supervision, asks how the order in which channels are gated should follow the brain’s own layout.
+This work is part of a longer line of research.
+The original gate-layer idea was published at IJCNN in 2019.
+A later paper in Sensors (2025), led by Kangjing Li, a postdoctoral researcher who worked on my project under my supervision, studies how the order in which channels are gated can follow the brain’s electrode layout.

 Cite & explore